LuKuuu/lukuuu.github.io/static/notes/start.md

 Start

-I’m planning to take some notes every day for improving my English skill and record some of my minds.
-I find bulletin points suits me compared with a random chunk of texts. my mind usually jumps from one idea to another, but I don’t have the energy/motivation to finish everything.
+I plan to take some notes daily to improve my English skills and record some of my thoughts.
+Bulletin points suit me compared with a random chunk of text. my mind usually jumps from one idea to another, but I don’t have the energy/motivation to finish everything.

 list of things I want to write

-1. list of books I read or I want to read
+1. list of books I read or want to read
 2. list of TV shows
 3. MBTI
-4. thought in lives, romance relationships
+4. thought in lives, romantic relationships
-5. race: how asian affect my behaviour
+5. race: how as an Asian affect my behavior
-6. english, grammar
+6. English, grammar
 7. travelling, and feelings
 8. how to conquer pride
-9. vancouver, waterloo
+9. Vancouver, Waterloo
 10. thought on foods
 11. exercise: golfing/yoga
 12. ways to relax myself